guhjy/visreg/blackbox.md

 As the name implies, `visreg` is primarily designed to visualize regression models.
 However, it is also compatible with any formula-based model class that supplies a `predict` method, which includes models such as random forests and support vector machines.
-Such methods are often thought of as ``black boxes'', but {\tt visreg} offers a convenient way to visualize the resulting fit and possibly gain some insight into the model.
+Such methods are often thought of as ``black boxes'', but `visreg` offers a convenient way to visualize the resulting fit and possibly gain some insight into the model.
 Some of these packages do not automatically handle missing data, so we first create a complete-case data set:

 ```r